stevenselcuk/Pomosh-macOS/README.md

 - Timer: Helps you to follow Pomodoro Technique practices.
 It shows remaining working/break time with remaining cycles in your session.
 You can start/pause with clicking.
 The first click on the timer creates a session.
 You can think session = your typical working day.
 The timer automatically continues between work/break cycles.
 You cannot skip a period.
 But, yes, you can pause the timer.

+- Skip Button: You can skip current round if you failed your task.

+- Reload Button: You can restart your round instead of skipping it if you failed your task.

 - Settings: Pomosh is flexible.
 You can easily change the working & break duration.
 Also, you can set total cycles in a session, which depends on your workload and rhythm.

 - Menubar Countdown: There is no need to click the app every time to check the remaining time.
 It shows working & break time.
 The flame icon means it's working time.
 Coffee cup with a clock says it's break time.
 Just enjoy your time.